eBay launches Interests, a personalized homepage based on things you like

 Though shoppers initially guide eBay’s recommendations by answering a few questions, the platform then uses that information to apply its curated categories and uncover things they might like.

-“Our shopping experience should be as individual as each shopper on eBay,” said eBay’s head of browse and personalization, Bradford Shellhammer.
+“Our shopping experience should be as individual as each shopper on eBay,” said Bradford Shellhammer, the company’s head of browse and personalization.
 “By asking people to tell us a little bit about their interests, we’re delivering a personalized store built around the things you care about most.”

 Interests represents the latest in a long line of announcements from the ecommerce giant.
 Last week, eBay revealed it was trialing a new responsive web app alongside offline functionality, while it also announced a new augmented reality (AR) feature that help sellers find the right box for their product.
-The company has also been investing heavily in artificial intelligence (AI) including computer vision tools, and it hired Jan Pedersen from Twitter to spearhead these AI efforts.
+The company has also been investing heavily in artificial intelligence (AI), including computer vision tools, and has hired Jan Pedersen from Twitter to spearhead these AI efforts.

 eBay said that these latest personalization features would be expanding onto the web and into new countries around the world “in the coming months.”